CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 Design

-Tumalo Entryway: Space Optimization & Creative Solutions
+Tumalo Entryway: Space Optimization & Solutions

 Let’s talk entryways, shall we?
 It’s funny – we’ve shared all sorts of updates about our home renovation journey, but we haven’t touched on the entryway yet.
 And … there’s a reason for that.
 With just two weeks until move-in day, things are getting pretty hectic around here.
 We’ve got electrical work happening, appliances being installed, and the final touches of paint going up on the walls.
 Oh, and did I mention that the entryway isn’t exactly spacious?